syncfusion-content/blazor-docs/blazor/gantt-chart/template-pdf-export.md

 ---
 layout: post
-title: PDF Exporting with templates in Blazor Gantt Chart Component | Syncfusion
+title: PDF Export with templates in Blazor Gantt Chart Component | Syncfusion
 description: Checkout and learn here all about PDF Exporting with templates in Syncfusion Blazor Gantt Chart component and much more.
 platform: Blazor
 control: Gantt Chart